stanford-crfm/helm/docs/custom_models.md

 helm-run --run-entries mmlu:subject=anatomy,model=eleutherai/pythia-70m --suite my_suite --max-eval-instances 5
 ```

-Note: This uses Hugging Face local inference.
+Note: This uses local inference with Hugging Face.
 It will attempt to use GPU inference if available, and use CPU inference otherwise.
 It is only able to use the first GPU.
 Multi-GPU inference is not supported.
 Every model needed by `helm-run` will be loaded on the same GPU - if evaluating multiple models, it is prudent to evaluate each model with a separate `helm-run` invocation.

 ### vLLM